weecology/TreeSegmentation/README.md

 # TreeSegmentation

-An R package to replicate the work using ensemble tree segmentation methdods in R.
+An R package to replicate the work using ensemble tree segmentation methods in R.

 This package follows the "Research Compendium" [philosophy](https://github.com/ropensci/rrrpkg/blob/master/README.md) advocated by ROpenSci.

-#Installation
+# Installation

 Source can be cloned directly